anoma/nspec/docs/system_architecture/state/resource_machine/action.md

 - action output resources have valid resource logic proofs associated with them
 - all compliance proofs are valid
 - transaction's $rts$ field contains correct $CMtree$ roots (that were actual $CMtree$ roots at some epochs) used to [prove the existence of consumed resources](./action.md#input-existence-check) in the compliance proofs.

-> It must also be checked that the created resource was created exactly once and the consumed resource was consumed exactly once.
-These checks are performed separately from the checks above, given read access to the $CMtree$ and $NFset$ (a proving system is not expected to have access to these components).